Updated Aug. 29, 2023

-So you’ve officially tied the knot.
+So, you’ve officially tied the knot.
 You’ve been on your honeymoon and now you’re wondering whether you should change your name or not.
-Spouses neglect to change their name for a number of reasons and some even choose to compromise and hyphenate their last name and include their husband’s last name due to status and to express commitment to the new marriage.
-In this blog, we’ll discuss why not changing your name after marriage isn’t as bad as it may seem and what you can do to make things easier for yourself if you end up deciding to take your husband’s last name.
+Spouses neglect to change their name for a number of reasons.
+Some even choose to compromise and hyphenate their last name and include their partner’s last name due to status and to express commitment to the new marriage.
+In this blog, we’ll discuss why not changing your name after marriage isn’t as bad as it may seem and what you can do to make things easier for yourself if you end up deciding to take your spouse’s last name.

 Can I Keep My Name After Marriage?

-Before getting married, many women begin to ask themselves if when not changing their name after marriage is acceptable.
-When you marry you are free to keep your name or take your husband’s name but one thing is clear—it’s absolutely your choice in most states and countries around the world.
-In fact, it’s becoming much more popular for a recently married woman to keep her last name.
+Before getting married, many people begin to ask themselves if when not changing their name after marriage is acceptable.
+When you marry you are free to keep your name or take your new partner’s name but one thing is clear—it’s absolutely your choice in most states and countries around the world.
 It’s come down to a matter of preference and personal choice.

-Many women keep their maiden name because they end up marrying later in life or their career is already at full speed and it could be risky—career-wise and financially speaking—to take the plunge and choose a completely new name (possibly seen as a new identity altogether).
-Personal branding is a powerful tool in today’s society, and, in simple terms, name recognition brings power and many women just aren’t ready to give that up.
+Many people keep their last name because they end up marrying later in life or their career is already at full speed and it could be risky—career-wise and financially speaking—to take the plunge and choose a completely new name (possibly seen as a new identity altogether).
+Personal branding is a powerful tool in today’s society.
+In simple terms, name recognition brings power and many people just aren’t ready to give that up.

 What Do you Call a Married Woman Who Keeps Her Maiden Name?